Emmotes/ic_spoilers/docs/havilar.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Fiendish Resolve** (Guess)
-> When any Fiend enemies are on-screen, Havilar focuses less on her own attacks and more on buffing her party..
+> When any Fiend enemies are on-screen, Havilar focuses less on her own attacks and more on buffing her party.
 Her base attack cooldown is doubled, but the effect of Leadership Summit is increased by 100% for each Fiend that has appeared in the current area, stacking multiplicatively and capping at 25.
 Demon bosses count 15 times.

+<span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>